I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcore/nf-wdfcore-wdf-rel-timeout-in-sec.md

 <p><b>WDF_REL_TIMEOUT_IN_SEC</b> returns the relative time value, in system time units (100-nanosecond intervals), that represents the number of seconds that <i>Time</i> specifies.</p>

 ## -remarks
 <p>A relative time is a time value that is relative to the current system time.
 For example, if a caller passes a relative time value of five seconds to a function that accepts a time-out value, the function will time out five seconds after it is called.</p>

 <p>The following code example specifies a relative timeout value of 5 seconds for an I/O request.</p>

-<p>A relative time is a time value that is relative to the current system time.
-For example, if a caller passes a relative time value of five seconds to a function that accepts a time-out value, the function will time out five seconds after it is called.</p>

-<p>The following code example specifies a relative timeout value of 5 seconds for an I/O request.</p>